lee2sman/Scripting_Spring2019/week7/README.md

 This means http://localhost:4000 will host the project

-Runtime environment, library
+Runtime environment, library.
-Installing node, working with a server, working locally NPM package manager
+Installing node, working with a server, working locally.
+NPM package manager

 # Homework